 A CNA, or certified nursing assistant, is often a stepping stone position in the healthcare industry.
 This is a position that can be obtained rather quickly through local training and education courses which makes it an excellent way to break into other healthcare positions.
 Many will go from a CNA to a registered nurse (RN) after spending at least a year or two in the CNA position.
 CNAs perform several similar tasks to RNs, but it does require more qualifications and an advanced level of responsibility to the patient.
 If you are thinking about making this professional transition yourself, there are a few points to keep in mind as you review your options for CNA to RN programs.

-The average income for a CNA is approximately $30,000, and the average salary for an RN is approximately $68,000, depending on your market.
+The average income for a CNA is a little under $30,000 according to the Bureau of Labor Statistics and the average salary for an RN is approximately $68,000, depending on your market.
 Thus it may be financially beneficial to take the steps advance from the CNA to RN status.
 There are also plenty of other good reasons to make the jump to become an RN including:

 - Better job security